quathesage/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The Document object model is your entire web application.
+It a complete layout of the HTML document.

 2. What is an event?
+An event is an action taking place on the DOM.
 3. What is an event listener?
+It is a method that waits for the users action then executes a callback function.
+The event handler.
 4. Why would we convert a NodeList into an Array?
+Nodelist look like an array but it doesnt have acces to the methods that arrays access.
 5. What is a component?
+Components allow you to create a custom element.